vaughnteegarden/slate/source/includes/_checkoutmanagerv2.md

 You must pass in a PaymentRequest object, a ProductCheckoutBundle object, an order id, and a callback or interface.

 The method returns an `OrderSummary` object.

+Note: IOS uses the same method, `CheckoutManagerV2.Buy`, for both product and cart checkout.
+Pass in a `productBundleV2` for the former, and a `cartBundleV2` for the latter.